Imam Reza Shrine bombing

-The Imam Reza shrine bombing refers to a bomb explosion that occurred on 20 June 1994 in a crowded prayer hall at the shrine of Ali al-Ridha, the eighth Imam of Shia, located in Mashhad, Iran.
+The Imam Reza Shrine bombing refers to a bomb explosion that occurred on 20 June 1994 in a crowded prayer hall at the shrine of Ali al-Ridha, the eighth Imam of Shia, located in Mashhad, Iran.
 To maximize the number of casualties, the explosion took place on Ashura, one of the holiest days for Shia Muslims, when hundreds of pilgrims had gathered to commemorate the death of their third Imam, Husayn ibn Ali.

 The attack left at least 25 dead and at least 70 injured.
 (Note: Other estimates range from 200 to nearly 300.)
 The bomb was equivalent to 10 lb of TNT, according to experts.
-Although a Sunni militant group claimed responsibility, the Iranian government laid the blame on the People's Mujahedin of Iran, and others accused Pakistani militant Ramzi Yousef.
+Although a Sunni militant group claimed responsibility, agents from the Mujaheddin-e Khalq (MEK) were blamed by Iranian authorities in the bombing, with the explosive device reportedly built by Pakistani bomb-maker Ramzi Yousef.
+The MEK has consistently denied any involvement in the attack.

 Bombing

 On 20 June, the shrine was crowded with self-flagellating mourners, celebrating Ashura and commemorating the death of Husayn ibn Ali.
 At 14:26, a bomb exploded in a crowded prayer hall in the women's section of the shrine.
 The Independent described it as "the first attack on such a holy place" or "the worst terrorist atrocity in Iran since 1981".
 In protest, people gathered outside the mosque and hospitals.

 Damage included the destruction of one wall and the prayer hall's dome, and the breaking of crystal chandeliers.